joanaz/WTM/markdown/install-and-use-docker.md

-# Docker-based instructions, for your laptop
+# Instructions to run the workshop image on your laptop
-You have found the Docker-based instructions.
-This is the recommended approach for this workshop.
+This is a good option if you prefer to work locally, and will bring your own laptop to the workshop.

 ### Why do you recommend using Docker?
 If you use the Docker image, you won't have to spend time installing any other libraries or dependencies.
 The image is configured to work out-of-the-box.
 You will, of course, have to install Docker, and learn how to use it.